ditatechwriter/portfolio/ssg-setup.md

 To set it up to display the content built by the GitHub actions:

 1. Create an empty branch in the same repository as your MDITA source.
-I ahve acalled mine 'docsify'.
+I have called mine 'site'.
 1. Add a new folder called `docs`,
 1. Within the `docs` folder add the index.html file as outlined in the [Docsify documentation](https://docsify.js.org/#/quickstart?id=manual-initialization).
 1. Edit the index.html file to use index.md (which the markdown generates from your root ditamap) as a sidebar navigation file: